 Thank you for passing on more of Alan's photographs, which are now on the Olney station project page.

 The new style web page is up and running, as you can see.
 Hope you like the look of it.
-The old pages are still on the web at present and I will put a diversion link on them incase any are bookmarked by anyone.
+The old pages are still on the web at present and I have put a diversion link on them in case any have been bookmarked.

 Best wishes.
 John